HospitalAid/info/README.md

 # HospitalAid Project

-[HospitalAid](http://hospitalaid.org) project is a web and mobile platform to easily access and track the hospitals’ equipment and supplies demands:
+[HospitalAid](http://hospitalaid.org) is a mobile app to easily access and track the hospitals’ equipment and supplies demands:
+* Mobile APP
-* Web and mobile APP
+* Web dashboard for quick stats
-* Open-source and non-profit
+* Free to use, open-source, and non-profit
 * Centralized access to data
 * Simple data entry and access options
 * Demand tracking
-* Dashboard for quick stats

 We need volunteers!
 Let's rock it!